 Hungary is steeped in Olympic glory.
 Amazingly they have won the second most gold medals of all countries per capita for the Olympic summer games.
 To add they have won gold medals in every Olympics they have competed in.
 Hungary has produced some amazing football players over the years and their national team have played twice in the FIFA World Cup final.
-Unfortuantely losing both finals: the most recent being 1954 against West Germany and before that against Italy in the 1938 final.
-Despite their footballing successes Water Polo remains the national sport in Hungary.
+Despite their footballing successes, water polo remains the national sport in Hungary.

 Did you know Hungary is also one of the oldest countries in Europe?
-Yes impressively founded back in 895, Hungary is older than countries like Germany and France to name a few.
-It’s also a country who have really pushed innovation famously inventing the ballpoint pen, digital computer, the first functional helicopter and of course the Rubix’s cube.
-As a result Hungary boasts 13 Nobel Prize Winners and has a 99% literacy level across the whole population.
+Impressively founded back in 895, Hungary is older than countries like Germany and France!
+It’s also a country who have really pushed innovation, famously inventing the ballpoint pen, the digital computer, the first functional helicopter and of course the Rubix cube.
+As a result, Hungary boasts 13 Nobel Prize Winners and has a 99% literacy level across the whole population.

 Typical Contract Length